Lynchburg, Virginia: Founding and early growth

 The General Assembly recognized the settlement's growth by incorporating Lynchburg as a town on January 10, 1805; it was not incorporated as a city until 1852.
 In between, Lynch built Lynchburg's first bridge across the James River, a toll structure that replaced his ferry in 1812.
 A toll turnpike to Salem, Virginia was begun in 1817.
 Lynch died in 1820 and was buried in the burial ground of the South River Friends Meetinghouse.
-By the time of Lynch's death, many Quakers in the area had begun to abandon the town because of their moral opposition to slavery, which the cities economy had begun to rely upon.
-Lynch himself would free all of his slaves in his lifetime, including the slave who was suspected of killing his son.
-Presbyterians would took over the grounds of the meetinghouse in 1899, and would adapt it into their own church, later building a new church adjacent to the site.
-They would later restore the Quaker meetinghouse to the buildings historical appearance.
-The meeting house and burial ground are now preserved as a historic site.
+By the time of his death, many Quakers in the area had begun to abandon the town because of their moral opposition to slavery, which the city's economy had begun to rely upon.
+Lynch himself freed all of his slaves during his lifetime, including the slave who was suspected of killing his son.
+Presbyterians took over the grounds of the meetinghouse in 1899 and adapted it into their own church, later building a new church adjacent to the site.
+They later restored the Quaker meetinghouse to its historical appearance.
+The meetinghouse and burial ground are now preserved as a historic site.

 To avoid the many visitors at Monticello, Thomas Jefferson in 1806 developed a plantation and house near Lynchburg, called Poplar Forest.
 He often visited the town, noting, "Nothing would give me greater pleasure than to be useful to the town of Lynchburg.
 I consider it as the most interesting spot in the state."
 In 1810, Jefferson wrote, "Lynchburg is perhaps the most rising place in the U.S....
 It ranks now next to Richmond in importance...."